schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Drafting

-A chemist dresss a plaza at a ladder.
+A chemist dresss a plazan at a ladder.

 ## Specimen